adobe-research/spindle/README.md

 **Spindle is a research-based distributed analytics query engine built with Spark.**
-Spark claims 100x speedups over MapReduce for in-memory processing, and we chose Spark due to the project's growing popularity.
+Spark claims 100x speedups over MapReduce for in-memory processing.
 This project contains the full Spindle implementation with benchmarking scripts to tune Spindle and Spark for maximum performance.